sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 31
 ### Summary
 I typed in if and elif and else statements.
 When I ran it, I tried every choices I could.
 It's really cute! :)
+# 2017-03-17
+## LPTHW: Exercise 32
+### Summary
+I typed in some lists.
+I used for-loop and used append.
+It's complicated at first but it's simple.